Startups & Business News

 Industry Support: The initiative has been welcomed by industry leaders and sustainability advocates, who see it as a major step toward responsible space governance.

 This mission isn’t just about cleaning up space—it’s about positioning the UK as a leader in the global race to manage space debris.
-The UK space sector already employs over 52,000 people and generates £18.9 billion annually, supporting everything from navigation and telecoms to climate monitoring and defence.
+The UK space sector already employs over 52,000 people and generates £18.9 billion annually, supporting everything from navigation and telecoms to climate monitoring and defense.

 Key Benefits